How bloggers make money?

 4. Selling own products and services

 Most bloggers, who are in this business for a long period of time, have their own products and services.
-The benefit of having your own product is to be independent from other platforms, not paying a percentage of profit.
-Traffic will flow via your own website over and over again, because people will come back looking for new updates.
+The benefit of having your own product is to be independent of other platforms, not paying a percentage of profit.
+Traffic will flow via your own website over and over again because people will come back looking for new updates.

 Popular blogs that make loads of money

-Below you will find bloggers, which I’ve listed, because they hooked me up in one or the other way.
+Below you will find bloggers, which I’ve listed because they hooked me up in one or another way.
 Great content left me with impressions so I memorized one or two things from each.
-And no this is not the top earning bloggers list, just people I stumbled on and follow to this day (not all but...).
+And no this is not the top-earning blogger’s list, just people I stumbled on and follow to this day (not all but…).

 Everyone is interested in how much money you can make from a blog and 5 years ago many bloggers were making income reports every month.
 These posts were very popular, yet now most people do not reveal such information anymore.

 - Estimated traffic monthly: ~348000

 - Selling: own books & courses.

 Darren mentioned that a digital photography school blog makes more income than ProBlogger.
 This is the last income report from 2016 I found.

 - Domain age: 4 years

 - Pages indexed by Google: 748